Linaro/lava/doc/v2/lava-scheduler-device-dictionary.rst

-The "download" button present in the :term:`device dictionary` page is used to download a YAML file of the :term:`device dictionary`, which is the equivalent of contents returned by `get-pipeline-device-config` in `lava-tool`.
+The "download" button present in the :term:`device dictionary` page is used to download a YAML file of the :term:`device dictionary`, which is the equivalent of contents returned by `lavacli devices dict get`.
 This file is not intended for admin support and cannot be used to modify the :term:`device dictionary` itself.